 In Year 8, students will remain in the same tutor group as year 7, but they will experience greater variety in the organisation of teaching groups.
 This is to encourage wider socialisation as a first step towards Key Stage 4 and adult life.

 The year 7 curriculum is designed to support our strong emphasis on literacy and numeracy, principally through the study of English and Maths, but also across the full range of subjects.
 Literacy is further supported through the Humanities programme, which is delivered by the student’s year 7 tutor.
 The tutor will, whenever possible, support their tutor group’s English teacher in the English lessons.
 This provides a strong link and common approach to develop literacy skills to the maximum.
 The Humanities curriculum covers a wide range of topics from geography, history, religion, ethics, citizenship and global development.
 The Maths curriculum is based upon the very successful Singapore Maths Programme and numeracy skills are developed through other subjects across the curriculum.

-Students’ wellbeing and personal development are supported by practical PE twice a week, with an emphasis on remaining healthy as well as a comprehensive PSHE (Personal, Social and Health Education) Programme delivered by a specialist team.
+Students’ wellbeing and personal development are supported by practical PE twice a week, with an emphasis on remaining healthy as well as a comprehensive PSHE (Personal, Social and Health Education) programme delivered by a specialist team.
 Student’s moral, social and cultural education is supported by their tutors through a tutor programme.
 This approach allows a co-ordinated approach to fully support all aspects of their development.

-In the Laureates, students are given a degree of choice within their curriculum through the Enrichment Programme which offers a wide variety of different activities and experiences.
+In the Laureates, students are given a degree of personalisation within their curriculum through the Enrichment Programme which offers a wide variety of different activities and experiences.
 Students usually undertake 6 or 7 different enrichment activities each year.